 The Graduate Council’s written recommendation must include grounds for its decision and have the approval of a majority of the members present.
 All voting members must sign the recommendation, but a minority may attach a statement of reservations or a dissenting opinion.

-The registrar will notify the student of the probationary or dismissal status.
+The Registrar will notify the student of the probationary or dismissal status.

 The Graduate Council serves as an appellate body for the appeal process.
-The student who has been placed on probation or who has been dismissed from graduate studies is the only person who may initiate the appeal process.
+The student who has been placed on probation, suspension, or has been dismissed from graduate studies is the only person who may initiate the appeal process.
 Within sixty (60) calendar days of the date of the notice of probation or dismissal, the student shall present a written statement explaining the reasons for the appeal to the chair of the Graduate Council.
 No appeal can be instituted more than sixty (60) calendar days after the notice of probation or dismissal.

 The chair shall place the appeal on the agenda of the next appropriate meeting of the Graduate Council and shall forward the student’s written statement and other appropriate documents to the members of the Graduate Council.